acentswap/docs2-wiki/products/yield-farming/how-to-use-farms.md

 {% endhint %}

 {% hint style="warning" %}
-When you are farming on a different blockchain other than the BNB chain for the first time.
+When you are farming on a different blockchain other than the ACE chain for the first time.
 A small amount of native token (for example, ETH for Ethereum) is required for the first-time setup.
 So the first transaction will be slightly costly.
 {% endhint %}

 ## Adding or removing LP Tokens from a Farm